Shadow-Draconic-Development/Weather-Management-System---Redux/Code/import/import.md

 <h1>Import Subalias<img align="right" src="../../Data/images/main.png" width="100px"></h1>

-This subalias helps users to where they need to go to generate JSONs for setting up imports.
+Helps users to where they need to go to generate JSONs for setting up imports.

 ## Location Import
 [Location Generator](https://shadow-draconic-development.github.io/Weather-Management-System---Redux/city.html) is where you go in order to generate settings for individual locations.